wronex/node-wsock/README.md

 # wsock
-wsock is an easy to use wsocket implementation, as described by RFC 6455, except for protocol extensions.
-It features both wsocket server and client.
+wsock is an easy to use WebSocket implementation, as described by RFC 6455, except for protocol extensions.
+It features both WebSocket server and client.

 ## Installation
 ```bash